 How difficult is it to get into Tufts?

 Ranked 29th in the United States, Tufts is a fairly competitive school, with a 15% admission rate.
-If you’re considering applying to Tufts, here’s a list of the materials you’ll need in order to submit your application:
+If you’re considering applying to Tufts, here’s a list of the materials you’ll be required to have to submit your application: